 There are many life insurance riders that may be available to you, including:

-With the accelerated-death benefit rider, you can collect part of or all of the death benefit while you’re still alive if you get diagnosed with a terminal illness.2 These types of riders might also provide benefits if you experience a qualified life event – such as receiving an organ transplant, requiring long-term care or life support, or permanently move to a nursing home.1
+With the accelerated-death benefit rider, you can collect part of or all of the death benefit while you’re still alive if you get diagnosed with a terminal illness.2 These types of life insurance riders might also provide benefits if you experience a qualified life event – such as receiving an organ transplant, requiring long-term care or life support, or permanently move to a nursing home.1

 A waiver of premium rider can cover your premiums if you’re unable to work due to a covered disability.
-Typically, you can only add it to a policy when you start your coverage, as long as you don’t have a pre-existing disability.1
+Typically, you can only add it to a life insurance policy when you start your coverage, as long as you don’t have a pre-existing disability.1

 If you have a chronic condition and can’t complete everyday tasks, like dressing, bathing, and eating, you may receive your death benefit with a long-term care rider.
 You can then use the money in any way you’d like.1